orbitmines/archive/projects/Software.md

 I could go to either extreme, and describe everything as hardware or everything as software.

 And in all of those cases I would be right in doing so.
 Whether that is to make certain distinctions or not to.
 The point I'm trying to get across here is that this is all a relative concept.
 If you choose *this* to be your software, then from that follows what your hardware is.
-A relative complement if you will.
+In this case a relative complement if you will.

 ---